Pi-0r-Tau/Epilepsy-Active-protection-Extension-/README.md

 - Video format support
 - Storage quotas
 - Tab communication
-- Updates to user settings are causing errors if the stats counter is not reset.
+- Updates to user settings are causing errors if the stats counter is not reset

 ## Privacy & Data Protection